surifirstpin/biplus_documentation/docs/How to Browse Dashboard.md

 > Written with [StackEdit](https://stackedit.io/).

-Dashboard provides access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.
+Dashboard provides you an access to view multiple reports in single dashboard layout, in this way it provides a quick view on related data.

 ## Getting Started